 Making the purchase

 By law, the notaire is the only person permitted to handle conveyancing in France.
 The notaire does not represent any one party's interest and is merely engaged to ensure that the transaction is carried out in the correct legal manner.
-Therefore, it is common that the same notaire handles both the vendor's and the buyer's transactions for a fee that is usually between two and eight percent of the property price.
+Therefore, it is common that the same notaire handles both the vendor's and the buyer's transactions for a fee that is usually between 2 and 8 percent of the property price.

 Making an offer – Compromis de Vente

 Once an expat has found a property and is interested in making an offer, they should ask to see the plans for the property and its land.
-These are held by the local mairie or prefecture and are known as the plan cadastres.
+These are held by the local mairie, or prefecture, and are known as the plan cadastres.

-Once a verbal offer has been made and accepted by the estate agent and the vendor a preliminary contract known as the Compromis de Vente is drawn up.
-Although it is only the preliminary contract, it is legally binding and therefore expats should ensure that all verbal agreements are included in writing.
+Once a verbal offer has been made and accepted by the estate agent and the vendor, a preliminary contract known as the Compromis de Vente is drawn up.
+Although it is only the preliminary contract, it is legally binding, and therefore expats should ensure that all verbal agreements are included in writing.
 The contract usually contains the following:

 The personal details of the buyer and seller